bigjeager/bert_ner/README.md

 # FineTune based
 ## FT_TOKEN_SOFTMAX
-In the input to BERT, we use a **case-preserving WordPiece** model, and we include the maximal document context provided by the data.
+"In the input to BERT, we use a **case-preserving WordPiece** model, and we include the maximal document context provided by the data.
 Following standard practice, we formulate this as a tagging task but do not use a CRF layer in the output.
-We use the representation of the **first sub-token** as the input to the token-level classifier over the NER label set.
+We use the representation of the **first sub-token** as the input to the token-level classifier over the NER label set."

 ## Result
 | source | f1 | diff |